-- 1. The following report provides a summary of the status of projects submitted to the ICO for technical appraisal and for funding consideration by external sources and those already approved and funded. - 2.
-As at 6 September 2016, 38 projects totalling around US\$100.3 million have been funded by the Common Fund for Commodities (CFC) (US\$52.4 million), by bilateral and multilateral donor institutions in the form of co-financing (US\$28.5 million), and by the beneficiary countries in the form of counterpart contributions (US\$19.3 million). - 3.
-A summary of each project is listed in the attached table which is divided into four sections, as follows: Section I: Projects under technical consideration by the ICO (new or revised); Section II: Projects Under implementation/to be started; Section III: Projects Endorsed by the ICC and seeking funds for implementation and Section IV: Projects Concluded.
+- 1. The following report provides a summary of the status of projects sponsored by the ICO. - 2.
+As at 29 August 2017, 37 projects totalling around US\$100.3 million have been funded by the Common Fund for Commodities (CFC) (US\$52.4 million), by bilateral and multilateral donor institutions in the form of co-financing (US\$28.5 million), and by the beneficiary countries in the form of counterpart contributions (US\$19.4 million). - 3.
+A summary of each project is listed in the attached table which is divided into three sections, as follows: Section I: Projects Under implementation/to be started; Section II: Projects endorsed by the ICC and seeking funds for implementation and Section III: Projects Concluded.
 For more extensive details of the projects, Members should consult the ICO website. - 4.
-Proposals to be considered by the Council in March 2017 should reach the Organization before 15 December 2016.
-It should be noted that the Common Fund for Commodities has issued its 9th Open Call for Proposals which will be closed by 31 October 2016.
+Proposals to be considered by the Council in April 2018 should reach the Organization before 31 January 2018.
+It should be noted that the Common Fund for Commodities continues to finance projects under a new format and it has issued its 11th Open Call for Proposals which will be closed by 31 October 2017.
+Members willing to submit proposals are invited to seek guidance from the Secretariat. - 5.
 A list of acronyms used in this document is contained in the attached Annex.